 Easter egg dye kits can offer a convenient way to decorate your eggs.
 Most kits for children contain a simple wire egg holder, multiple dye colors, stencils, adhesive stickers, and other decorating aids.

-Although egg decorating kits started to become popular back in the 1950s when I was a child, I had MORE FUN learning how to decorate Easter eggs by experimenting with the old fashioned methods of using onion skins and colors made with homemade Easter egg dye recipes.
+Although egg decorating kits started to become popular when I was a child back in the 1950s, I had MORE FUN learning how to decorate Easter eggs by experimenting with the old fashioned methods of using onion skins and natural colors made with the homemade Easter egg dye recipes.

 If your kids enjoy experimenting, and most do, then you'll find that they'll love the old fashioned methods too.
 It seemed almost magical when such unique colors were produced from ordinary foods found in the kitchen.